Las Vegas, NV HVAC Training Schools & Certifications

 • Duration: 10.5 months

-Students who live in more remote areas of Nevada who are interested in HVAC training and who can’t make their way to Las Vegas can consider pursuing online HVAC programs.
+Students who live in more remote areas of Nevada who are interested in HVAC training and who can’t make their way all the way to Las Vegas can consider pursuing online HVAC programs.

 Las Vegas, NV HVAC Certification and Licensing

-Before seeking employment, HVAC workers in Las Vegas are required to possess the relevant certification and licensure needed to work in this industry.
+Prior to seeking employment, HVAC workers in Las Vegas must hold the required certifications and licensure to work in this industry.

 Overall, one national certification is necessary for all aspiring HVAC workers who handle environmentally sensitive refrigerants: the EPA Section 608 Certification.
 There are four types: type 1 (small appliances), type 2 (high-pressure appliances), type 3 (low-pressure appliances), and type 4 (universal).
 Virtually all HVAC programs will prepare graduates for the certification exam during their studies.